Treatment for Autoimmune Hepatitis

 How do doctors treat the complications of autoimmune hepatitis?

-If autoimmune hepatitis leads to cirrhosis, doctors can treat health problems and complications related to cirrhosis with medicines, surgery, and other medical procedures.
 If you have cirrhosis, you have a greater chance of developing liver cancer.
-Your doctor may order an ultrasound or other types of imaging tests to check for liver cancer.
+Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
+Finding cancer at an early stage improves the chance of curing the cancer.

-(NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.